one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/wvdhomework.md

 ## Exercise 3 - Connect to the Domain Controller and create a user account

-1. Once DC01 has restarted connect to the virtual machine and logon with your domain account by selecting **Microsoft Azure / Resource Groups / AD-ResourceGroup / DC01 / Connect / RDP**.
+1. Once DC01 has restarted connect to the virtual machine by selecting **Microsoft Azure / Resource Groups / AD-ResourceGroup / DC01 / Connect / RDP**.

 2. Make sure that you choose the **public IP address**, not the `Private IP address`, and then click on **Download RDP File**.
 3. Logon with the fully qualified domain credentials you wrote down earlier (e.g. yourname@yourdomain.com).
 You may have to choose __More Choices__ then **Use a different account** to enter your new set of credentials.

-    *Note that if you connected to the VM too quickly you will see the message "**Please wait for the Group Policy Client**" on your screen for several minutes.*
+> *Note that if you connected to the VM too quickly you will see the message "**Please wait for the Group Policy Client**" on your screen for several minutes.*

 4. Within Server Manager, click **Tools** and then **Active Directory Users and Computers**.
 5. Expand the tree and select the **Users** Container.
 6. On the toolbar click the icon to create a new user in the current container.